locuoco/stochastic-chemical-kinetics/README.md

 where
 $`\Gamma_\mathbf{x} := \left\{\mathbf{r} \middle| \mathbf{x} = \mathbf{x}_0 + \Sigma_{n=1}^{N_r} \mathbf{\nu}_n r_n \right\}`$
 is the set of reaction counts that gives the same population counts
-$\mathbf{x}$
+$\mathbf{x}.$
-.
 One problem with this formulation is that the reaction count itself is unbounded: for practical purposes, one can choose to limit the total number of reactions, as long as this choice does not affect the accuracy of the result (this choice will depend on the required length of the simulation).

 Both these formulations can be casted into a system of ordinary differential equations with many different variables depending on the maximum allowed population numbers or reaction numbers.
 For small enough systems, these equations can be simply solved using a standard integration method, for example a Runge-Kutta method.
 However, we are quickly caught by the curse of dimensionality for systems with many chemical species: a lot of computer memory may be required to perform a simulation.